 Despite being relatively peaceful with similar-sized community fish of other species, they can fight among themselves if kept in a small group.
 As such, you must either keep them alone or in groups of at least seven or eight.

 Striped headstanders can reach almost 8 inches long (though closer to 6 inches is more common) and are fairly active, so they need large aquariums.
 A single individual kept alone will need a minimum 50-gallon tank and a group will need one at least twice that size.

 They require a varied diet consisting of a high-quality flake food, algae wafers, proteins (such as bloodworms and brine shrimp), and vegetable matter (such as watercress, spinach, and lettuce).

 Dwarf neon rainbowfish are undeniably stunning, with iridescent blue scales and brightly colored fins.
 What’s more, they’re very hardy and easy to care for — perfect for a newbie fish keeper.

 As schooling fish, they should be kept in groups of at least eight, but more is better.
 Either keep a single-sex school or make sure there are a greater number of females than males.
-They can also be kept with other peaceful fish of a similar size.
+They can also be kept with other peaceful species of a similar size.

 Thanks to their small size — around 2.5 inches — dwarf neon rainbowfish are a more suitable choice than other rainbow fish for aquarists who don’t have room for a very large tank.
-A minimum 20-gallon aquarium will suffice for a small shoal of dwarf neon rainbow fish, though you’ll need a larger tank if you want to keep other species, too.
+A minimum 20-gallon aquarium will suffice for a small shoal of dwarf neon rainbows, though you’ll need a larger tank if you want to keep other species, too.

 Happy fish keeping!